godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

 the circle is defined for one side.
 In the visualization, the green range would be around 340° and is 40° wide, so it will go from 340° to 20°.

-Our character supports 8 directions, so we set up the ``Dir angles`` parameter like this:
+Our character will support walking in 8 directions, so we set up the ``Dir angles`` parameter like this:

-Click on it and set the size to 8.
+Click on ``Dir Angles`` and set the size to 8.
 For each slot, add an ``ESCDirectionAngle`` resource.

 .. image:: img/character_create_animation_dirangles.png